 - How your webpages are indexed in search engines?

 - How are pages appearing in the Search engine?

 - And how many times a page is clicked?

 - What type of content strategy is working on your website and what’s not?

-- Google Search Console also helps you to find the duplicate content on your website
+- Google Search Console also helps you to find duplicate content on your website

-The webmaster analyzes these reports and does every type of important actions required to make webpages indexing at better ranking.
+The webmaster analyzes these reports and does every type of important action required to make web pages indexing at a better ranking.

 Here, we have a complete tutorial on how to add your WordPress site to Google Search Console.